TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 Mapping arguments
 =================

-In this section, we will describe what happens during a request before the respective action is called, especially when sending a form.
+This section describes what happens during a request before the respective action is called, especially when sending a form.
 Because the HTTP protocol (and PHP) can only transfer arrays and strings, a large array with data is transferred when sending a form.
 In the action, domain objects are often expected as input